sarah-cic-uk/Code-the-Future/session-4/advanced_css.md

 You can browse the files that have been udpated in this folder and try to follow the folder structure going forward.<br>
 <a href='./example-finished-activities-session4'>Finished Examples</a>

-If you get stuck or would like some inspiration on what to add to you page, you can check out the [example finished activity](example-finished-activities-session4/index.html) for the updated code, here for the [success form page](example-finished-activities-session4/html/formSuccess.html), and here for the new [stylesheet](example-finished-activities-session4/style/myStyleSheet.css) we have created.
+If you get stuck or would like some inspiration on what to add to you page, you can check out the [index file](example-finished-activities-session4/index.html) for the updated code, here for the [success form page](example-finished-activities-session4/html/formSuccess.html), and here for the new [stylesheet](example-finished-activities-session4/style/myStyleSheet.css) we have created.

 For the advanced CSS you can follow these links ot the files created in the folder.<br>
 [Flexbox Example](example-finished-activities-session4/html/flexbox.html)<br>